 Air Resistance and Circular Arm Movement

 Spin Strong is not isometric exercise.
 There is significant movement occurring, even if it looks like small arm circles.
 Weight based circular arm resistance is much closer to isometric exercise, because spinning a weighted object creates an outwardly directed force, and you can basically hold your hand in one place to do complete those circles.
 Weight based circular training provides little resistance until you use a heavy weight which would be dangerous to spin.
-Also, weights like dumb bells do not provide direct opposition to forward movement because they are always exerting a downward gravitational force.

 The Forces Involved in Using Spin Strong